Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/README.md

 urlFragment: ms-identity-javascript-angular-spa-aspnet-webapi-multitenant
 ---

-# Microsoft Identity Platform Multi-tenant Applications Tutorial
+# Developing Multi-tenant applications with Microsoft Identity Platform tutorial

-An incremental **multi-tenancy** tutorial demonstrating how to setup and configure your app, provide consent as admin to make it accessible for users in your tenant and deploy it on **Azure App Services**.
+This is an incremental chapter-wise tutorial that teaches you how to develop a  [multi-tenant](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps) application using the Microsoft Identity Platform.
+It'll demonstrate how to setup and configure your app, provision it in customer's tenant using admin consent and make it accessible for users.
+We will also cover the steps to deploy it on [Azure App Services](https://azure.microsoft.com/services/app-service/).

 ## How to Use this tutorial